Vineyard Property Management

 Maximum Security Deposit

-It may, however, be in the landlord's best interests to put a reasonable security deposit amount in your lease agreement.
-This will keep their rental unit desirable to prospective tenants and therefore lower your vacancy rates.
+It may, however, be in the landlord's best interest to put a reasonable security deposit amount in your lease agreement.
+This will keep their rental unit desirable to any prospective tenant and therefore lower your vacancy rates.

 Charging the equivalent of one or two month's rent as a security deposit in the rental agreement should suffice for most rental units under the Georgia security deposit laws.